1ugia/CV/README.md

 ## Work Experience

-**GymBox and MOB45, London** (NOVEMBER 2019 - PRESENT )
+**GymBox and MOB45, London** <br/>
-_Front of house Receptionist_
+_Front of house Receptionist (NOVEMBER 2019 - PRESENT )_
+- Assist club managers and sales team with potential members and sales tours.
+- Building and maintaining strong relationships with colleagues across the clubs.
+- Identifying and implementing new process behind the desk to ensure admin runs efficiently and defined
 - Reliable to open and close gyms across london ensuring safety of building.

-- Building and maintaining strong relationships with colleagues across the clubs.
-- Identifying and implementing new process behind the desk to ensure admin runs efficiently and defined _MOB45 GYM Membership Consultant (sales)_ (SEPTEMBER 2018 – OCTOBER 2019)
+_MOB45 GYM Membership Consultant (sales) (SEPTEMBER 2018 – OCTOBER 2019)_
--
+- Responsible for admin of membership paperwork, ensuring GDPR process in order
+- Membership database and sales system has been updated and managed.
+- High listening kills to provide best answers for the customer needs.
+- Maintaining transparency and communication with colleagues in office and receptionist for efficient team work.

 **Company Name** (start-date to end-date)
 _Your job title_